 - Your metrics.
 As the last step, define the clear and measurable metrics that will allow you to conclude on achieving your goal.

-What Are Some Methods for Gathering User Feedback?
+Best Methods for Gathering User Feedback

-Let’s get started with finding out your customers’ impressions and opinions by using the following strategies.
+Start with finding out your customers’ impressions and opinions by using the following strategies.